hehonghui/AndroidEventBus/README.md

 I really appreciate E-pal “淡蓝色的星期三” for his proposing of bugs and feedback and I hope more and more friends will join our team of AndroidEventBus Development.

-## Release Note### V1.0.4 ( 2015.5.23 )1. support Sticky Events and use WeakReference to hold the Subscriber, So you don't need to unregister the subscriber manually.### V1.0.2 ( 2015.2.28 )Solved the problem of failing to receive an event when the parameter of the subscription method is a basic type (int, Boolean, etc.)### V1.0.1 ( 2015.2.13 )1.
+## Release Note### V1.0.4 ( 2015.5.23 )1. support Sticky Events and use WeakReference to hold the Subscriber.

+### V1.0.2 ( 2015.2.28 )Solved the problem of failing to receive an event when the parameter of the subscription method is a basic type (int, Boolean, etc.)### V1.0.1 ( 2015.2.13 )1.
 Solved the problem that the subscription method can’t receive an event because the subscription method is delivered as sub-type when posting an event while it was originally of basic type.
 ### v1.0 ( 2015.2.9 )1.
 Release an EventBus library; use @Subscriber annotation to mark subscription method2.
 The subscription method supports “tag” mark, which makes event delivery more precise.

 ## License